New Content, Store & New Pages in Development

 I was just Jim, a guy-next-door, who had survived two life-saving surgeries in the 24 months before becoming published in 1997 when The Last Valentine took over my life.

-Becoming a New York Times and USA Today bestselling author, along with having The Last Valentine become a HALLMARK HALL of FAME World Premier and CBS Movie of the Week viewed by 14.5 million, was a privilege of a lifetime.
+Becoming a New York Times and USA Today bestselling author, along with having The Last Valentine become THE LOST VALENTINE in a HALLMARK HALL of FAME World Premier and CBS Movie of the Week viewed by 14.5 million, was a privilege of a lifetime.
 Hard-earned, it took 11 years from the first script to the actual movie.
 Grateful, I never could have imagined this honor.

 After 7 published bestsellers, including The Last Valentine, The Lighthouse Keeper, Ticket Home, Paradise Bay, Dad the Man Who Lied to Save the Planet, Mom, The Woman Who Made Oatmeal Stick to My Ribs, and The Good Heart...

 ...what probably appears a disappearing act by me for more than a decade, was in reality, something else.

 With the first success of The Last Valentine, I still had a four-book contract to complete.
 I was under enormous ongoing physical disability challenges that sometimes happens when the body isn't cooperating with the goals of the mind.